YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRCHDIRF, GTMSECSHR process error: GTMSECSHR is not able to change directory to its temporary directory, dddd.

-GTMSECSHR Error: The UNIX gtmsecshr process, which assists other process with cross-user signaling and similar things, uses a temporary directory determined by the operating system defined temporary directory (typically /tmp or /var/tmp) when it needs to save a core file, but it was unable to find that directory.
+GTMSECSHR Error: The UNIX gtmsecshr process, which assists other process with cross-user signaling and similar things, uses a temporary directory determined by the operating-system-defined temporary directory (typically /tmp or /var/tmp) when it needs to save a core file, but it was unable to find that directory.

 Action: Verify that the environment provides the desired dddd, that dddd exists and that it is a directory.

 .. note::
    The permissions on dddd should not matter (as long as it is a directory) since GTMSECSHR runs as root.

 -----------------------
 GTMSECSHRDEFLOG